Vivo Y73 5G Review – This Mid-Range Phone is Just About Style

 The phone is slim and it can be seen on its sides as well as they have been squeezed to albeit accommodate the buttons but it looks really slim.
 Overall, the phone fails to look premium as promised.
 It doesn’t look ugly and that’s for sure, however, it looks dope but doesn’t have a premium-ness to it.

-The bottom side gives you access to a bottom-firing speaker, a USB-C port, 3.5mm headphone jack, and a microphone.
-You get a sim card slot on the top-left side that has a microSD card slot.
-Next up, you get a power button and a volume rocker on the right and that makes up for all the I/O ports and buttons on the device.
+The bottom side gives you access to a bottom-firing speaker, a USB-C port, a 3.5mm headphone jack, and a microphone.
+You get a SIM card slot on the top-left side that has a microSD card slot.
+Next up, you get a power button and a volume rocker on the right, which makes up for all the I/O ports and buttons on the device.

 The display is huge but lies in a gold lock zone of displays which means it is tall yet easy to use.
 It has a 1080×2400 pixels resolution which is way better than HD+ displays and since it is Super AMOLED, it is as bright and vibrant as it could get.
 Y73 has good viewing angles and overall, the colours shown on the giant display are accurate.